YourFriendSub/YAGPDB.xyz-CCs/Utility/Quote/README.md

 **Usage:**
 > To create a quote using your own text or fetch a random quote from internet.

-Special Thanks to https://www.azquotes.com, who's website embed is used in the for fetching random quotes.
+Special Thanks to https://www.azquotes.com, who's website embed is used for fetching random quotes *from internet*.

 **Trigger**
 > Trigger Type: `Command` or `Regex`